 People in Nepal are extremely superstitious of menstrual stigma-a menstruating woman is considered impure and evil.
 They believe, not following the restrictions will bring bad luck, death or severe illness to the whole village.
 Many people in rural areas believe that it is better to die in exile than to welcome evil to the entire village by disobeying the tradition.

 This horrific practice is still quite widely prevalent in most of the rural and remote areas of the country.
 Even among the educated and wealthy population, girls and women are forced to confine themselves in a small room outside the house.

-In order to address this horrific social evil, it is very important to understand the origins of the menstrual beliefs and practices.
+In order to address this social evil, it is very important to understand the origins of menstrual beliefs and practices.
 The stigma and restrictions around menstruation do not only exist in Nepal but in many other countries in Africa and Asia.
-The recent protests at the Sabarimala temple in India, where women were not allowed to enter because of menstrual stigma, is another example of menstrual beliefs.
+The protests at the Sabarimala temple in India, where women were not allowed to enter because of menstrual stigma, is another example of menstrual stigma.